 Ages 8 to 10

-For 8 to 10-year-olds you may be willing to go with a smaller MP3 player.
+There are a couple of reasons I still like this option even though it’s a smaller MP3 player.
 First of all, it comes with a clip.
 So, clipping it on their shirt or pants not only means its easier for them to carry around, but also for them to keep track of.
 Of course kids or even adults can use it; however, this is about the time you might start handing down your old phone with some parental controls.
 We’ve listed a few of our favorite flip phones for kids here as well as our top tablets.
 So, if you’re thinking about going that route, you’ll find our recommendations there.

 Sandisk MP3 Player

 The Sandisk MP3 player has been around for a while and given only a few updates.
 I had one before I carried a phone with me everywhere I went.
 So, I had a good understanding of exactly how it works.
 We went with this option for our 10 and 12 year-olds; however, for the most part, I would recommend it for all ages.

 The main reason is that it’s not that expensive and, unlike many of the generic options, the interface is easy to use.
-A lot of the cheap MP3 players on the market in the $20 to $30 range are garbage.
+A lot of the cheap MP3 players on the market in the $20 to $30 range simply don’t make sense.
 There’s simply not enough competition in the space anymore.
 However, this one works well, sounds good, and gives you a few different options.
 So, unless you’re wanting to spend a bit more money, it’s ultimately the one I’d recommend.

 .96″ TD-LCD Sandisk Jam Clip MP3 Player